-Unlike real life, the anime characters have colored hair and some with strange and unusual shapes.
-Ever wonder why anime have colored hair?
+Unlike real life, anime characters have colored hair and some have strange and unusual shapes.
+Ever wondered why anime has colored hair?
 What are the meanings of hair colors in anime?
-In this article we will see everything about the colors, hairstyles and shapes of Japanese hair.
+In this article, we are going to see all about Japanese hair colors, hairstyles and shapes.

-The reasons are obvious, colored hair is much nicer than ordinary haircuts you see in real people.
-Another point is that the character definitely stands out from the crowd.
+The reasons are obvious, colored hair is so much cooler than regular haircuts you see on real people.
+Another ready is that the character definitely stands out in the crowd.

-It is easier to remember the characters in a show with many of them by style and hair color.
-Especially useful for programs that are unlikely to sustain a constant viewer base.
+It's easier to remember characters on a show with many of them by their hair style and color.
+Especially useful for shows that are unlikely to sustain a steady viewer base.

-In some anime, one of the only ways to distinguish characters is by color and hair style, but sometimes even that is not enough!
-Some anime have simple features and can only be differentiated by the type of hair.
+In some anime, one of the only ways to distinguish characters is by hair color and style, but sometimes even that isn't enough!
+Some anime have simple traits and can only differentiate by the type of hair.

-The styles and hair colors distinguish the character, just with a silhouette you can know which character and which anime he belongs to.
+Hair styles and colors distinguish the character, just with a silhouette you can know which character and which anime he belongs to.
 Another basic reason is simple, if some did, others copied.
 All of this ended up becoming a trend.

 The origin of colored hair came from black and white

-The origin of this crazy-colored hair practice in anime originated in the black and white drawings of the manga.
-As well?
-The manga pages are printed in black and white, because it was much cheaper than printing in color.
+The origin of this crazy colored hair practice in anime had its origin in the black and white drawings of manga.
+Like this?
+Manga pages are printed in black and white, this is because it was much cheaper than printing in color.

-Only the manga that is popular get a precious 1, 2 or 3 page color distribution from time to time or get the colorful magazine cover.
-Like the mangakas they had so few opportunities to draw their characters in color, they were “hungry” for color.
+Only the manga that are popular get a precious color distribution of 1, 2 or 3 pages every now and then, or get the full color magazine cover.
+Since mangaka had so few opportunities to draw their characters in color, they were “hungry” for color.

-In the 1970s, they experimented with the use of all possible colors in their rare color illustrations.
-The same character ended up appearing in different covers and editions with different colored hair.
+In the 1970s, they experimented with using every possible color in their rare color illustrations.
+The same character ended up appearing on different covers and issues with different colored hair.

-As mangaka Miuchi Suzue and others used so many different hair colors for the same characters over a 40-year period, many readers were not sure which hair colors were common.
-Even anime had versions with different colored hair.
+Because mangaka Miuchi Suzue and others used so many different hair colors for the same characters over a 40-year period, many readers weren't sure which hair colors were common.
+Even the anime had versions with different colored hair.

-Over the years, the mangakas saw that it was more worthwhile to assign a specific color to their characters' hair.
-So those manga that had multiple volumes with the same character with different hair colors ceased to exist.
+Over the years, mangaka found it more worthwhile to assign a specific color to their characters' hair.
+So those manga that had several volumes with the same character with different hair colors ceased to exist.

 Meaning of Hair Colors in Anime

-For some, colors have meanings and even represent people's characteristics and subconscious.
-In anime it is no different, we can find some patterns in characters that have a certain hair color.
+For some, colors have meanings and even represent the characteristics and subconscious of people.
+In anime is no different, we can find some patterns in characters that have a certain hair color.

-Hair colors can also be used in some way in the plot, for example, Ichigo being bullied because of his unusual hair color.
-Sometimes, color is also used to indicate a little of the character's personality.
+Hair colors can also be used in some way in the plot, for example Ichigo being bullied because of his unusual hair color.
+Sometimes color is also used to indicate some of the character's personality.

-Expressing symbolism of hair colors is just an optional by-product.
-Achieving symbolism through color does not need to use hair.
+Expressing hair color symbolism is just an optional by-product.
+Achieving symbolism through color doesn't have to make use of hair.
 For this reason, do not interpret the personality of certain characters just by the color of their hair.

 - Black and brown – Natural color found in serious and realistic anime